ekoontz/dag-unify/README.md

 A Clojure library for combining directed acyclic graphs (DAGs) via unification.
-Unification is similar to merge (http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if arguments have the same keys, in the return value, the arguments' values for those keys will be recursively combined via unification, rather than only one key's value being used.
+Unification is similar to merge (http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/merge), except that if arguments have the same keys, the arguments' values for those keys will be recursively combined via unification to yield the value for the key in the combined map.

 For example: